TheoreticalEcology/ecodata/README.md

 # EcoData - a collection of ecological datasets for teaching

 The EcoData package is a collection of ecological datasets for teaching.
+It also installs a number of R packages that we consider useful for teaching.

 ## Installing EcoData